Albab-Hasan/cipherForge/README.md

 # CipherForge

 A personal playground for understanding cryptography by building from scratch.
-Expect messy commits, learning curves, and probably a few lot of bugs.

 ## Why Am I Doing This?